 Americans especially voice an often quite vocal pride in “being their own person,” and undoubtedly there’s a chorus of such declarations being made against the last statement.
 Before jumping on that bandwagon, I’ll encourage a pause and reflection.
 When hearing the descriptor “liberal” or “conservative,” is there an immediate emotional reaction?
 Is the reaction stronger connected to the label that you don’t subscribe to?
 How about relationships?
 Is there any kind of strong emotional reaction to “monogamous,” “single,” or “open”?
 Again, is the reaction stronger when connected to one you don’t identify as?
 How about the terms “management” and “employee” or “the 1%” and “the 99%”?
 “Feminist”?
 Whether identifing with or against, the immediate emotional reactions and the mental images brought up associated with them, indicate that regardless of any desire to not be a person of labels, there is an inevitability of such guiding our thoughts/emotions.

 Guidance, however, does not have to write the entirety of our stories.
 From the sectarian conflicts in the Middle World between Sunni, Shiite and Kurds, to the American social turmoil between gays and straights, and religious identification of being a “true” believer, the result is a false division of reality.
 Whatever may be said about the social, political and historical roots of all these wars of identification, and there’s plenty of good analysis to be had, the final point is a recognition of an artificial division of reality that is ultimately unhelpful.
+We are driven to find an identity.
 Labels are inevitable, they provide an easy means of categorization, but to conflate them with a holistic picture of a person is to also inevitably miss the vast array of other personal facets in existence.
 This is true whether it be of the person being looked at or the person looking back in a mirror.